syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 ![](Editing_images/Editing_img2.png)

+## LostFocusBehavior

+While currentcell is in editing, when focus is moved from datagrid to other control, you can decide whether editing should be end or not by setting the [LostFocusBehavior](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfDataGrid~LostFocusBehavior.html) property.
+The default value is `LostFocusBehavior.EndEditCurrentCell`.

+* **Default** – editing of current cell should not be ended when the datagrid loses focus.

+* **EndEditCurrentCell** – editing of current cell should be ended when the datagrid loses focus.

+{% tabs %}
+{% highlight xaml %}
+<syncfusion:SfDataGrid x:Name="dataGrid"
+                       AllowEditing="True"
+                       LostFocusBehavior="Default"
+                       ItemsSource="{Binding Orders}" />
+{% endhighlight %}

+{% highlight c# %}
+dataGrid.LostFocusBehavior = LostFocusBehavior.Default;
+{% endhighlight %}
+{% endtabs %}

 ## Support for IEditableObject

 SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.